catseye/Dungeons-of-Ekileugor/README.markdown

 ----

 *   Health potions instead of resting to regain HP
-*   Smarter monster movement (not blocked so easily)
 *   Possibility of 0 snakes or gold or potions in a room

 Discussion